-The American Bar Association digital board was ready to update their collection of digital sites.
-They needed a consistent look across their many sections, in addition wanted to attract the next generation of lawyers.
+The American Bar Association’s digital board was ready to update their collection of over 30 analogous digital sites.
+They needed a consistent look across their many sections, and wanted a fresh look to appeal to the next generation of lawyers.

 Adam M Morris - Associate Design Director

 Michael Duke - Technology Director